methodgames/methodgames.github.io/roleplay.md

     - Walling off monuments is not allowed.
 Test generators are allowed.
 Trap bases are allowed.
 External TCs should only be used for securing building privilege around compounds.
 - Raiding and Looting Rules:
     - Offline raiding (breaking building blocks) is not allowed.
 Offline and online looting is allowed.
-        - You may loot and break boxes and tool cupboards in unsecured areas of a base.
+        - You may loot and break boxes and tool cupboards in unsecure areas of a base.
-        - Building ladders, flying, etc. can be used to gain access to unsecured areas of a base.
+        - Building ladders, flying, etc. can be used to gain access to unsecure areas of a base.
         - Twig is not considered secure and can be broken.
 Compounds are not considered secure.
+        - Tugboats in PRZ are classified as vehicles and therefore can be broken into while a player is offline.
     - PVP should not turn into a raid without first confirming online status.
     - Online Raiding*:
         - Your base can be online raided if ½ of your team (rounded up) is online with at least one active person in the base when a raid begins: ⌈0.5 * team size⌉.
 Raiders must check with an admin via discord ticket to confirm online status.
 Raiders and defenders will have a 24-hour cooldown before being eligible to participate in another raid.